 No matter what you think it should be referred to, one of the main things the iPad will be able to do for you is get you connected to the internet and your email, but if you want to do that away from the home you'll need to pick an extra item: an iPad SIM.
 With a SIM card for iPad you'll be able to take advantage of mobile networks all over the UK to get online without a Wi-Fi link.

 If you're looking to pick up an Apple iPad in the UK, and have heard that you can connect to the mobile internet without a dongle, then you heard right.
 However, hooking up to the online world in this fashion isn't quite the same as getting a dongle connected to your laptop in the traditional mobile broadband fashion.
 Nor is it the same as connecting via a SIM from your phone either.

-At this point in the process it’s also worth pointing out that you should be sure to purchase a data-enabled version of the iPad.
-This variant will have a higher price tag, but it’s worth spending the extra cash because without one you won’t be able to access mobile broadband.
-Instead you'll be reduced to accessing wireless broadband only, via Wi-Fi, which is alright but if you're spending a fair bit on an iPad you may as well get all the bells and whistles, right?
+At this point in the process it’s also worth pointing out that if you want to get connected on the move without any additional equipment you should be sure to purchase a data-enabled version of the iPad.
+This variant will have a higher price tag, but it’s worth spending the extra cash because it will include the mobile broadband hardware and accept a SIM.
+Otherwise you'll either be reduced to accessing Wi-Fi only or using a mobile broadband Wi-Fi dongle, which is alright but if you're spending a fair bit on an iPad you may as well get all the bells and whistles, right?